How to Get Your Resume Past the ATS Scans (2022 Updated)

 Your resume is up against a lot, so optimizing your resume for ATS scans will give you the best chance of getting noticed by an employer.

-(Source: Inc.com)
+(Source: Inc.com

 1. Use resume keywords correctly

+One of the most important things you can do is tailor your resume with the right keywords.
 This is one of the most crucial elements to not only get your resume past the ATS, but to ensure that it gets a high ranking as well.

 The software is designed to scan for keywords that relate to the job and industry.
 A good place to start would be the job description.
-If you’re going for a job within a particular industry, you should already have identified the major keywords that relate to that industry or the position that you seek.
+If you’re going for a job within a particular industry, you should already have identified the major keywords that relate to that industry or the position that you are seeking.

 Let's take a look at a job description for an accounting position and see what keywords we can use:

-Position: We are seeking an Accounting Assistant to report and record ticket sales, prepare deposits and reconcile bank accounts.
+Position: We are seeking an Accounting Assistant to report and record ticket sales, prepare deposits, and reconcile bank accounts.
 Dealing with any ticketing accounting situations is a major function of this position.

 Responsibilities: